-The highest level of contaminant that is allowed in drinking water.
-MCLs are set as Maximum Contaminant Level or MCL:

-close to the MCLGs as feasible using the best available treatment technology.
-The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Maximum Contaminant Level or MCL: The highest level of contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+The level of a drinking water disinfectant below which there is no known or to control microbial contaminants.